(646) 525-4235 New York

 • Kuznetsov, et al. v.
 XpresSpa, U.S.D.C., E.D.N.Y.
 (2010-2013) (lead counsel in purported collective/class action alleging denial of minimum wage and overtime pay - class settlement approved).

 • Allen, et al. v. amNew York, et al., N.Y.S.
 Sup.
 Ct.
-(2007-2010) (represented amNew York in purported class action by newspaper “hawkers” to recover minimum wages under N.Y.
+(2007-2010) (lead counsel representing amNew York in purported class action by newspaper “hawkers” to recover minimum wages under N.Y.
 Labor Law - class settlement approved).

 • Dorofy, et al. v.
 American Int’l Group, Inc., U.S.D.C., D. N.J.
 (2007) (collective action by insurance adjusters seeking overtime pay under FLSA; case voluntarily dismissed during discovery, after court limited discovery to named plaintiffs only).